SamTusick/deeptech-research/INFO.md

 # FGCU Rocket Payload Challenge - Research Workspace

-This repo is Krish's research workspace for the FGCU Rocket Payload Challenge, Fall 2026.
+This repo is our research workspace for the FGCU Rocket Payload Challenge, Fall 2026.
 Its job is to help pick a payload idea, stress test it honestly, and get to a 1-3 page application.
 It is not the application itself.